 We use one of the three different Marriage Services in the NZ Anglican Prayer Book.
 Because

-these are Christian Marriage Services, they are led by an ordained Anglican Priest or other
+these are Christian Marriage Services, they are presided over by an ordained Anglican Priest.

 Normally, we expect that one of the couple should be baptised in a Christian Church.

 Secular marriage celebrants are not permitted to preside at Marriage services in our Churches.
 Clergy of other recognized denominations may do so by arrangement.

 Do I have any say about the ceremony?